vicramon/ember-tutorial/chapters/editing-a-lead-part-i.md

   ).property('isDirty', 'isSaving')
 ```

-Now, because programming, the message will disappear when the record is saving.
+Our new logic will return false when the record is saving, giving us the result we want.

 That's it for editing part one.
-Upwards and onwards!
+Onwards and upwards!